TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 1. Perform normal body checks for all members of the workforce.
 Do not allow carrying personal belongings during work.

-2. Attach all the cleaning accessories to the rope to protect accidental fall.
+2. Attach all the cleaning accessories to the rope to protect against accidental falls.

 Hazards Identified-Sharp Edges